Code-Institute-Submissions/csfree87-portfolio2_MayResub/README.md

 1. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)
-    - GitHub is used to store the projects code after being pushed from Git.
+    - GitHub is used to store the project's code after being pushed from Git.
 1. [MyColor:](https://mycolor.space/gradient3)
     - Used to create color gradients seen on site
 1. [FantacyDesigns:](https://fantacydesigns.com/quiz-application/)
-    - Design insporiation for quiz layout
+    - Design inspiration for quiz layout

 ## Testing